-- Aim to position your body as flat as you can to be streamlined with the water with a slight slope down to the hips to keep the leg action underwater.
+- Aim to position your body flat, with ears in the water looking at the roof of the pool.
+Try and create a slight slope down to the hips to keep the leg action underwater.
 This is so you can be streamlined with the water.

 - Be sure not to let hips drop too low as this will slow you down – try and keep your body relatively close to the surface of the water!

 - Your head should really be still and with your neck relaxed.
 Holding your head up too high will cause strain to the neck and slow you down in the water.